SerialCore/PrivacyPolicy/index.md

 ### MirrorScreen

-This app is a tool for front camera usage, and it won't store or transform private data in any way.
+This app is a tool for front camera usage, and it won't store or transfer private data in any way.

+### Motion Recorder

+This app only records sensor data, and it won't submit or transfer these data in any way.